 As we prepare for the next semester of small groups, I’m meeting with all of our new leaders to set them up for success.
 I serve as a small-group pastor, and many leaders are my peers or in a life stage or two behind me, making them ideal candidates for discipleship throughout the semester.
 There are several leaders, however, who are older than me, which can make me feel insecure.
 I have to remind myself that as their small-group director, I’m in a position to lead and care for them—even disciple them.
 This is where the insecurities creep in.
-How do you lead people older than you?
+How do you lead people who are older than you?

 What if they don’t respect me?
 What if they don’t think I’m experienced enough to lead?
 What experience do I have that they don’t?!
 What if they refuse to listen to what I have to say?
 What if I don’t have the necessary experience to care for them?

 Thoughts start running rampant if I’m not careful.
 To combat this, I remind myself of several truths:

 • I’m in a position to lead for a reason.

 • They have experience from which I’d love to learn.

 • We’re all on the same team.

 Once I’ve allowed these truths in, I’m reminded of another: You’ve done this before!
 Through trial, error and godly feedback, I’ve discovered a few key practices for leading and caring for those who are older than me.